 At the time of the tragic 1977 accident, Robert St. Martin was a 46-year-old veteran flight controller with almost two decades of experience in the tower.
 Afterwards, he wasted little time and quickly returned to work.
 One year later, he was interviewed by a reporter doing a story on the anniversary of the crash.
 He spoke about the lawsuit he was involved in and the continuing criticism he faced, “Oh yeah.
 There’s been a lot of second-guessing, a lot of Monday morning quarterbacking.
 They’ve badmouthed me like crazy.
 You try not to let the thing bother you, but being human, you always have second thoughts.”
 He went on, “But I know the facts.
 I was directly involved.
 I thought I did the best I could.
 But it still eats at you…I’m not leading a normal life.”
 That was a major understatement.

-What St. Martin didn’t mention was that between 1969 and 1973 his immediate family had experienced a series of sometimes horrific family tragedies: the death of his father; the loss of his older brother to cancer; the passing of his wife Darthie’s beloved grandparents; and then the terrible, fatal shooting of his wife’s aunt by her former husband, who then proceeded to commit suicide.
+What St. Martin didn’t mention was that between 1969 and 1973 his immediate family had experienced a series of sometimes horrific family tragedies: the death of his father; the loss of his older brother to cancer; the passing of his wife Darthie’s beloved grandparents; and then the terrible, fatal shooting of his wife’s aunt by her former husband, who then turned the gun around and committed suicide.

 Four more challenging years passed.
 As his marriage spiraled downwards, he began drinking more heavily.
 And then his work at Hartsfield assumed extreme proportions in August of 1981 when the air traffic controllers union, PATCO, went on strike seeking better working conditions and wages.
 Ever stubborn, St. Martin crossed the picket line and remained at work following the bitter strike and mass firings by President Reagan.
 After most of his co-workers were forced to leave, his job became even more stressful.